tooth2/Traffic_Sign_Classification/README.md

  ---
 This project, using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) is to train and validate a model so it can classify traffic sign images.
 After the model is trained, new German traffic signs on the web are classified.

- To meet specifications, the project will require submitting three files:
- * the Ipython notebook with the code
- * a writeup report either as a markdown or pdf file

  Load Data Set
  ---
  Read data using pickle